Lancaster Royal

 There are currently two full-time and two part-time staff teaching in the department’s three specialist rooms.

-Miss R H Pettit MA Cambridge University (Newnham College) - Head of Classics.
-Miss Pettit came to LRGS direct from her degree and a PGCE in 2008.
-Now Head of Classics, she teaches Latin and Greek throughout the school, as well as Language & Learning in Year 7.
-Miss Pettit is also heavily involved in the school's extensive D of E programme and was Outdoor Education Coordinator for three years.
+Mrs R H Livesey MA Cambridge University (Newnham College) - Head of Classics.
+Mrs Livesey came to LRGS direct from her degree and a PGCE in 2008.
+Now Head of Classics, she teaches Latin and Classics throughout the school.
+Mrs Livesey is also heavily involved in the school's extensive D of E programme and was Outdoor Education Coordinator for three years.
+She also currently holds the post of internal exams officer.
 Outside school, she can usually be found in the mountains of the UK and Europe.

 Miss A B Ball MA Cambridge University (Newnham College) - Full-time Teacher of Classics.
 Miss Ball came to LRGS from Llandovery College in 2015.
-She too teaches Latin and Greek throughout the school, as well as Language & Learning in Year 7.
+She too teaches Latin and Classics throughout the school.
 In her free time, she enjoys the outdoors and playing the harp.

 Trips and Visits

-The department organises many educational visits both within the UK - Hadrian's Wall, Newcastle Classics Conference, Cambridge, Oxford and London - and abroad: frequent visits to Rome, the Bay of Naples, Sicily or Greece are organised.
+The department organises many educational visits both within the UK - Hadrian's Wall, Newcastle Classics Conference and London - and abroad: frequent visits to Rome, the Bay of Naples, Sicily or Greece are organised.

 Greece - Easter 2023